-Class participation and their assessment can take various forms including:
+Class participation and contribution and their assessment can take various forms including:

-- Quizzes on readings and learning material; - Exercises or quizzes at the end of laboratory sessions to assess laboratory participation and understanding; - Reflective journals or self-assessment of contributions to learning activities; - Discussion on readings and assessing contributions to discussion; - Journal or blog entries identifying and analysing the key arguments from the readings or learning materials; - Attending and engaging with fellow students and the teacher in discussing topics during lectures and tutorials; - Group discussions, debates, or problem-solving exercises in small groups during tutorials, laboratories or lectures; - Peer-assessment of group members' contributions; - Constructive commentary on blog posts submitted by class members; - Peer review (with guidelines for how to do it) of class participation; - Monitoring of who contributed; who asked relevant questions; who responded to peers' contributions and quality of the contributions during classes; - Assessing contributions to online discussion boards, chats and other online learning forums; - Assessment of students' competence when requested to prepare presentations and lead discussions; - Oral presentations; - Listening and reflecting back on lectures or presentations.
+- Quizzes on readings and learning material; - Exercises or quizzes at the end of laboratory sessions to assess laboratory participation and understanding; - Reflective journals or self-assessment of contributions to learning activities; - Discussion on readings and assessing contributions to discussion; - Journal or blog entries identifying and analysing the key arguments from the readings or learning materials; - Attending and engaging with fellow students and the teacher in discussing topics during lectures and tutorials;

+- Group discussions, debates, or problem-solving exercises in small groups during tutorials, laboratories or lectures; - Peer-assessment of group members' contributions; - Constructive commentary on blog posts submitted by class members; - Peer review (with guidelines for how to do it) of class participation; - Monitoring of who contributed; who asked relevant questions; who responded to peers' contributions and quality of the contributions during classes; - Assessing contributions to online discussion boards, chats and other online learning forums; - Assessment of students' competence when requested to prepare presentations and lead discussions; - Oral presentations; - Listening and reflecting back on lectures or presentations.

 Appendix 1.
-Example Rubrics for Assessment of Class Participation
+Example Rubrics for Assessment of Class Participation and Contribution

 Two examples are given here, one for in-class participation and the other for on-line discussion board participation.
-The rubrics may need to be adapted for the units offered, depending on the learning outcomes assessed and the mode of student participation.
+The rubrics may need to be adapted for the units offered, depending on the learning outcomes assessed and the mode of student participation and/or contribution.

-In-Class Participation Example
+In-Class Participation and Contribution Example

 High Distinction (80% - 100%) Distinction (70% - 79%) Credit (60% - 69%) Pass (50% - 59%) Fail (<50%) Quality of student contribution Student contribution is always completely relevant to the topic, is highly constructive and thoughtful, uses correct terminology and provides new insights into the topic.
 Student contribution is highly relevant to the topic, is mostly constructive and thoughtful with only minor lapses, and uses correct terminology.
 Student input is relevant to the topic, shows some evidence of constructive and thoughtful contributions and uses correct terminology.
 Student input is relevant to the topic and adds value to the discussions, but lacks thoughtfulness and has inadequacy in the use of terminology.
 Student input is not relevant to the topic or does not add value to the discussions.
-Frequency of participation Student participates in 80% or more of the in- class sessions.
+Frequency of participation Student participates in 80% or more of the inclass sessions.
 Student participates between 70% and less than 80% of the sessions.
 Student participates between 60% and less than 70% of the sessions.
 Student participates in between 50% and less than 60% of the sessions.
 Student participates in less than 50% of the sessions.
-Understanding and evaluating contributions of fellow students Student listens with no distractions when fellow students speak and demonstrates excellent level of understanding of others' contributions Student listens with few distractions when fellow students speak and demonstrates good level of understanding of their contributions by asking Student listens with some interruptions or distractions when fellow students speak and demonstrates acceptable level of understanding of their Student shows evidence of listening when fellow students speak and shows some, but not thorough, understanding of their Student does not listen to fellow students when they speak, or student listens but does not Warning: uncontrolled when printed.
-Original Issue: 23 March 2020
+Understandin g and evaluating contributions of fellow Student listens with no distractions when fellow students speak and demonstrates excellent Student listens with few distractions when fellow students speak and demonstrates Student listens with some interruptions or distractions when fellow students speak Student participates in between 50% and less than 60% of the sessions.
+Student Student participates in less than 50% of the sessions.
+Student does not listen to fellow

+Warning: uncontrolled when printed.

+Original Issue:

 Drafted by Heads of Schools

 Revised and Approved by the Executive Dean (ED) & Chair T&L:

 Current version

+Review Date: